Healthcare in Saudi Arabia

 If you are planning to live and work in Saudi Arabia, healthcare is definitely something to look into.
 Here is an overview of the Saudi healthcare system.

 Saudi Arabia has developed drastically in the healthcare field while continuing to expand in the years to come.
-With a booming population, Saudi Arabia has been able to cope with providing an adequate amount of healthcare facilities to serve both the national and foreign population.
-With over 400 public hospitals and 200 private hospitals, it is easy to feel comfortable with the available care.
+With a booming population, Saudi Arabia has been able to cope by providing an adequate amount of healthcare facilities to serve both the national and foreign populations.
+There is a total of about 400 hospitals in the country, with 330 being public or semi-public hospitals and an additional 170 private hospitals.

 According to the World Health Organization (WHO), the national health program of Saudi Arabia is a model for developing countries.
-State of the art clinics and high-quality services are available and are attracting specialists from all over the world.
-Meanwhile, public hospitals are providing free of charge services for Saudis.
+State-of-the-art clinics and high-quality services are available and are attracting specialists from all over the world.
+Meanwhile, public hospitals are providing free services to Saudis.

 The Saudi healthcare system

 There are two branches of healthcare in Saudi Arabia: the government-state funded and operated Division and the Private Pay-Per-Use Division.
-The Ministry of Health is the government body, providing preventive, curative and rehabilitative health care through facilities like medical cities, specialised hospitals, university and military hospitals and primary health centres and many online services.
+The Ministry of Health is the government body, providing preventive, curative and rehabilitative healthcare through facilities like medical cities, specialized hospitals, university and military hospitals and primary health centres, and many online services.

 Private healthcare in Saudi Arabia

 There is no standardized procedure for registering for healthcare as an expat.
 However, most employment contracts do come with healthcare insurance.
+In this case, your health insurance will be registered for you by your employer.
+You will be assigned a healthcare category, which is the one stated in your contract.
 Once you've been registered for private healthcare insurance, you'll receive a health insurance card and will be able to use it in healthcare facilities covered by your insurance provider.
+Note that health insurance is mandatory in Saudi Arabia.

 To register for private healthcare, you will typically need to provide the following documents: